rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

    <pre>cd $HOME</pre>

-   In other words these four commands all achieve the same result:
+   In other words these commands all achieve the same result:

    <tt>cd = cd ~ = cd $HOME</tt>